litmuschaos/litmus-e2e/testcases/TCID-VWMx-Portal-GUI-Auth.md

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test

 - Open Litmus-Portal URL in Browser
-- Once UI is accessible, check the URL and Content of the Login page.
+- Once the UI is accessible, check the URL and Content of the Login page.

 #### &nbsp;&nbsp;&nbsp;Expected Output